 Electricity is the most widely used source of energy in our households.
-Most of the appliances work by using current supplied by the mainline.
-There are many things like torch, camera, clock, etc., that work on the electric cells.
+Most of the appliances work by using the current supplied by the mainline.
+There are many things like a torch, cameras, clocks, etc., that work on the electric cells.

 A fundamental form of energy observable in positive (+ve) and negative (-ve) forms that occur naturally or are produced as in generator and that is express in terms of the movement and interaction of electrons.
 In other words, The flow of charge in a closed path carrying energy from the power supply to the different electrical components in the circuit is known as electricity.

 The presence of an electric charge, which can be either a positive or negative charge, produces an electric field.
 The movement of electric charge is an electric current and produces a magnetic field.

 Electricity is at the heart of many modern technologies, for example, electric power where electric current is used to energize equipment.

 If we bring a plastic comb near very tiny pieces of paper, it will not have any effect on them.
 When the comb is first rubbed with dry hair and then brought near the tiny pieces of paper, we find that the comb now attracts the pieces of paper towards itself.
 These observations are explained by saying that initially, the comb is electrically neutral so it has no effect on the tiny pieces of paper.
 If the comb is rubbed with dry hair, then it gets an electric charge.
 This electrically charged comb exerts an electric force on the tiny pieces of paper and attracts them.

 What is the electric current?